GalaxyCrew2/PATI/README.md

 Engineering materials
 ====

 This are the engineering materials of our self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2025.
 And here is also the images of the 3D model of our vehicle's model.
+However, you can download the model 3D in the models file, to have a better perspective of our vehicle.

 ![image](https://github.com/user-attachments/assets/9b39b335-64cd-4e1c-87e3-95a1fc8858e8)
 ![image](https://github.com/user-attachments/assets/77175d54-5f0e-4367-9211-374541b25cee)